 I wish people would give me some kind of feedback, some crumb or clue, even if it is negative.
 I think I would be happier getting comments like “why are you wasting your time on this crap” than facing the current state of silence.
 I find it disconcerting that a post like Repairing an Antique Soda Siphon can get 4000 hits but only three comments.
 The other 3997 readers had nothing to say?
 Ah, well.
 I am fairly sure that most people that get to a posting on this blog arrived there through a search engine.
 They search for something like “Sparklets soda siphon,” which takes them to that post.
 Even if it is the material that they wanted, they don’t stick around.
 They wanted to find out about Sparlets soda siphons, got the information they were looking for, and left.
 They aren't inspired to see what I have to say about seed cleaning, or Rodney King, or dogs having Buddha nature.

 I had some excellent feedback from a good friend about the blog as a whole.
-He suggested that I make it much more focused; not the “Miscellaneous Ramblings of an Uncarved Block,” but rather a blog about “food, gardening, fixing gadgets, and my dog.”
+He suggested that I make it much more focused - that I cover too diverse a set of ideas.
+He said it should be a blog about food, gardening, fixing gadgets, and my dog.
 He is quite right.
 Such a blog could generate a following, a readership, possibly even a dialogue.
 But it’s not really what I want to write.
 So I have to choose.
 Do I write what I want to write and not get the response I desire, or do I try to get the response that I want without the opportunity to ramble.
 Sigh.

 My second post, way back in June of '08, was entitled “Graffiti”.
 In it I pondered the question of why I was writing this blog at all.
 Ninety eight posts later I still don’t have an answer.
 I’ll check in again at post 200 to tell you what I've found.